cmda-bt/fe-course-19-20/week-5.md

 ## Homework

-* Continue working on job story.
-Make sure to finish HTML & CSS.
-Start working on the client side JavaScript Enhancement
+* Your job story should be finished by now.
+Make sure to finish HTML & CSS and that you start working on the client side JavaScript Enhancement.
 * Research the following JavaScript concepts and document these in your Wiki, it is important to encorporate these concepts in your JavaScript feature and/or explain how these concepts work:

 1. Prototypes in JavaScript